manu-john/androidrom1/README.md

 # androidrom1
-First attempt on cooking a Droid ROM
+First attempt on cooking a Droid ROM.
-The first step is to learn to use a GIT
+The first step is to learn to use a GIT.